unitaryfund/mitiq/docs/source/guide/pt-1-intro.md

 +++

 ## Problem setup
-We first define the circuit, which in this example contains Hadamard, C-NOT, and C-Z gates.
+We first define the circuit, which in this example contains Hadamard (H), CNOT, and CZ gates.

 ```{code-cell} ipython3
 from cirq import LineQubit, Circuit, CZ, CNOT, H